Alex Phillimore: (alex.phillimore-deleteme[at]-deleteme-direman [dot] com) 2013-04-07 09:58:19

 Scott's enthusiasm for Summoner is at the heart of his creative process as a composer.
-During his years at Volition, Scott informs me that he laid the groundwork for what he describes as a 'musical storyline', as he feels strongly that great video games have emotional soundtracks that compliment the narrative.
+During his years at Volition, Scott informs me that he laid the groundwork for what he describes as a 'musical storyline', as he feels strongly that great video games have emotional soundtracks that complement the narrative.
 He is particularly hesitant to use stock music, believing that it can never serve as a substitute for organic music created as part of a team working closely on a project.
 Scott firmly believes in tailor-making soundtracks for the projects he works on, looking closely at environments and events in order to shape sound.
 In Scott's opinion, audio can tell just as much of a story as a written narrative.

 Much to Scott's dismay, things did not work out how he had planned with Summoner.
 Looking in the game manual, while Scott is listed under 'Composers/Sound Designers', the first name featured is Walter Shaw.
 Scott explains to me that during the development of Summoner a dear relative fell ill.
 Scott requested that he be able to work off-site in California in order to spend time with his family.
 Mike Kulas not only agreed to Scott's request, but doubled his salary.
 However, Scott would come to regret his decision to return to California.